Frugality is not about saving money.

 Sure, saving money is a big part of living frugally, but if your end goal is to save money, then you’re missing the point.

 The real purpose of frugality is to manage your money wisely so you can live the good life.
-You want to make good financial decisions so that your money is working in your best interest.
-Saving money is just part of the journey.
+The true goal is to make good financial decisions so that your money is working in your best interest.
+Saving money is just part of the journey – it’s not the destination.

 So how should you prioritise your money management?